espen795/Likeback-Tinder-Likes/README.md

 Customise amount of tries per run in config

 <h3>Bugs</h3>
-None that I am aware of
+None that I am aware of, but please inform me if there are any!